-Ann, at Unity Physiotherapy & Wellbeing, has a special interest in fatigue management and helping people learn to live well with fatigue.
-Ann has specialised in neurology & persistent pain, she also has a special interest in fatigue management & living well with fatigue.
+Ann, at Unity Physiotherapy & Wellbeing, has a special interest in fatigue management and helping people learn to live well with fatigue, alongside her specialisms in neurology and persistent pain.
 Ann has years of experiencing of helping people change and manage fatigue & pain, within living well with these things.
 Those she has worked with most often are people with persistent pain, fibromyalgia, chronic fatigue syndrome/multiple encephalitis (CFS/ME) and people post stroke.

 There are many similarities, as well as some differences, in fatigue management for people with different conditions.
 Although there are similarities with fatigue in different conditions each individual is different, this is why tailored care is so important.

 Long covid is something that Ann’s specialisms transfer across to treat, the principles of treating people with persistent pain and CFS/ME are especially relevant.
 There are a lot of similarities with CFS/ME and there are also differences.